abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

 You still have the right to leave for a longer period of time, but without salary.
 You might even still have the right to get some payment from the authorities in an additional period of time.

-## Team days
+## Internal days
-Every other month, we use a Friday to have an internal day.
-We differ in two kinds of internal days:  Team days and Strategy day.

-Team days will always happen on a Friday.
+Five times a year, we use a Friday to have an internal day.
+Internal days will always happen on a Friday.
 It is mandatory to participate and we expect you to participate.
 If you can’t participate in a Team day, your absence is counted as a vacation day, unless you are absent due to sickness.

-Team days strive to have a theme.
-'Summer party' and 'Christmas party' are themes.
-These are not extra parties but are part of the few planned team days a year.

 ### Team days
 For the four team days we all get together at one of our offices.
 The day is about team building, being together and getting to know each other even better.
 It is also a day, where we follow up on strategy and plans for the company.
-Two days are 1) Summer party and Christmas parties (half days).
-The two other days are 50 % business and 50 % fun and full days.
+It includes a summer party and Christmas party (half days) and two team days (full days) where we focus on 50 % business and 50 % fun.

 Team days often have different agendas.
 But we start eating breakfast together, and end the day with dinner and drinks.
 Sometimes we invite an interesting person to come and give a presentation, or sometimes we go on a trip together.
-The goal is to have fun and improve our social relations and apprise you with plans, we may not get to talk so much about during regular work days.
+The goal is to have fun and improve our social relations and apprise you with plans we may not get to talk so much about during regular work days.

 ### Strategy day
 One day a year where we work on the strategy together.
 A full day with a focus on our vision, wheel of the year, and town hall workshops.
 Afterward, we round up with a cozy dinner and a social get-together.

-## Lunch
-We plan to take a lunch break at 11.30pm.
-We have daily catering delivering a tasty lunch for all our employees.
-There is enough variety to satisfy all kinds of diets and we are very open for new proposals.
-Besides lunch, you can always find something to snack or to drink in our kitchens.
-If there is anything missing in your preference, don’t hesitate to reach out to Angelle.

-Another important consuming product next to food, is coffee.
-At Abtion we love good coffee!
-Our passion makes us look out for good beans to provide a decent cup.
-We like variety and try out new coffee from time to time, so if you have any suggestions according to that, don’t be shy and share it!